romanwixinger/quantum-gates-docs/docs/source/index.rst

-Welcome to the Noisy Quantum Gates documentation
+Welcome to the Quantum Gates documentation
 ======================================

-**Quantum Gates** is a Python library for simulate the noisy behaviour of quantum devices.
+**Quantum Gates** is a Python library for simulate the noisy behaviour of real quantum devices.
 The noise is incorporated directly in the gates, which become stochastic matrices.

 .. note::